 Content writing means that you are contracted to write articles for company websites.
 The most common assignments are:

-- Blogs: Most company websites have blogs that give the customers information that either directs them towards the products of services of the company, demonstrates the expertise of the company or gives the customer interesting facts.you will write on a topic assigned to you to explain something related to the business.
+- Blogs: Most company websites have blogs that give the customers information that either directs them towards the products or services of the company, demonstrates the expertise of the company or provides the customer with interesting facts.you will write on a topic assigned to you to explain something related to the business.

 - Websites: You can also be assigned to write the copy that appears on a site to describe their business or product.
-Sometimes you will be re-writing the content that is poorly written on an older website.
+Sometimes you will be re-writing the poorly-written content on an older website.

 Getting started in copywriting doesn't require any special training.
 If you have good basic writing skills and are willing to learn, you can get started.
 You just need to:

 - Sign up with a Content provider.

 - Provide a sample writing portfolio.

 - Set up a Paypal account if you don't have one.

 Tips for Writing Your Sample